 The Council sincerely express its appreciation to its all members especially those who have served in any capacity or contributed in any activity of the Institute.
-The Council would also like to thank the Securities & Exchange Commission of Pakistan for its continued support.
+The Council would also like to thank the Securities & amp; Exchange Commission of Pakistan for its continued support.

-The Council is also thankful to the Institute of Cost and Management Accountants of Pakistan for its continued support and providing facilities to hold examinations in Lahore and Islamabad.
-The Council also appreciates the support and guidance of the past presidents for the active role guidance and support.
+The Council would also like to extend their gratitude to the Institute of Cost and Management Accountants of Pakistan for its continued support and providing facilities to hold examinations in Lahore and Islamabad.
+The Council appreciates the support and guidance of the past presidents for the active role guidance and support.
 The Council also expresses its appreciation to the staff of the Institute for their hard work and dedication.